Fast and Near-Optimal Collision-Free Robot Scheduling On Paths: Introduction

 \section{Introduction}

 Recent years have seen an increase in the use of moving autonomous robots within a range of environments, from manufacturing \cite{Liu2023} to Unmanned Aerial Vehicles \cite{qamar2023trmaxalloc}.
-We are particularly interested in the scheduling of robots within chemistry labs.
-This is motivated by a significant and expanding body of work concerning robotic chemists.
+We make particular note of our primary motivation, that being the scheduling of robots within chemistry labs and the corresponding significant and expanding body of work concerning robotic chemists.
 Initial work on these systems focused on building robots performing reactions within fixed environments \cite{granda2018controlling,king2011rise,langner2019ternary,li2015synthesis,macleod2020selfdriving}, however recently Burger et al. \cite{burger2020mobile} have presented a robot capable of moving within a laboratory and completing tasks throughout the space.
-The works of Burger et al. \cite{burger2020mobile} and Liu et al. \cite{Liu2023} provide the main motivation for this work, namely the problem of moving robots within a laboratory environment (as presented by Burger et al. \cite{burger2020mobile}) while avoiding collisions (as investigated in the manufacturing context by Liu et al. \cite{Liu2023}).\looseness=-1
+The works of Burger et al. \cite{burger2020mobile} and Liu et al. \cite{Liu2023} provide the main motivation for this work, namely the \emph{Robot Trajectory Planning Problem} within a laboratory environment (as presented by Burger et al. \cite{burger2020mobile}) while avoiding collisions (as investigated in the manufacturing context by Liu et al. \cite{Liu2023}).\looseness=-1

-Throughout all such applications there are two clear objectives, (1) the robots need to complete their tasks quickly and (2) the robots must complete their tasks safely.
-Neither of these problems are trivial, indeed, the seemingly simple challenge of finding the best path for a robot to take in order to complete all its task is an example of the well known travelling salesman problem.
-In the other direction, scheduling the robots in such a way that they avoid collision is known to be NP-hard \cite{ourPreviousPaper}, even when the space is simplified to simple discrete structure such as a tree.\looseness=-1
+Throughout all such applications, there are two objectives for robots, minimising the time of completing all tasks and completing tasks safely by avoiding collisions.
+Under this definition, our problem may be viewed as a variant of the well-known travelling salesman problem.
+In the other direction, scheduling the robots in such a way that they avoid collision is known to be NP-hard \cite{ourPreviousPaper}, even when the space is simplified to a simple discrete structure such as a tree.\looseness=-1

-In this paper, we present an analysis of a fast heuristic algorithm allowing us to find a fast, collision free, schedule for a set of robots on a line graph.
-In general, we show a direct comparison for the algorithm for finding an optimal schedule on these graphs when the tasks that each robot must complete all have the same length with the optimal solution.
-Additionally, we provide an integer program that solves this problem optimally, at the expense of far more computational resources being required.
-By comparing the solutions of these two algorithms, including the time required by the schedule itself, and the run time of each algorithm, we show that our heuristic is optimal or near optimal in nearly all cases, with a far faster run time than the integer program model.\looseness